Mariede/zenos/README.md

 Building a 2D game engine from scratch using canvas and js for testing purposes.

+This project is a remembrance and a tribute to the awesome and wonderful **16-bit Gauntlet** (nintendinho :heart:)!

 ```
-It will be converted to a React application soon enough!
+It will be converted to a React application soon!
 ```

 ## Player entity